Yiddish orthography: Yiddish alphabet

-The Standard Yiddish Orthography
+Standard Yiddish Orthography

 The SYO is presented in Yiddish, and a few romanized transcriptions are included only where needed to indicate variant pronunciation.
-Given that the YIVO standardization initiative has been severely criticized for failing to accommodate such variation, it may be worth noting that the SYO explicitly references the three major branches of Eastern Yiddish — Litvish (Northern), Poylish (Central), and Ukrainish (Southern), as developed in the regions centered on present-day Lithuania/Belarus, Poland, and Ukraine/Moldova.
+Given that the YIVO standardization initiative has been severely criticized for failing to accommodate such variation, it may be worth noting that the SYO explicitly references the three major branches of Eastern Yiddish—Litvish (Northern), Poylish (Central), and Ukrainish (Southern), as developed in the regions centered on present-day Lithuania/Belarus, Poland, and Ukraine/Moldova.
 The SYO gives dialect-specific romanized equivalents for the following characters: